jvelezb/bb_proyect/README.md

 ## Description of the proyect

-The main file is inside of
+The main file is inside of app/ index.html

+All the directives, filters, routing, controllers are inside js/**

+There is only one controller.
+The view is formed by 3 directives.
+There is one service which helps parse the responses and add the tokens.
+All the values are configurables in the services folder.

+In the directives there are implemented promises for supporting asynchronous request.

+The services builds all the request necesary to make request.